shpml/fundamentals/10_chapter/08_lesson.md

 </html>
 ```

 The browser retrieves this document and creates a model of the page in memory.
-Most modern browsers come with tools that developers can use to take a look at the DOM structure.
+Most modern browsers come with tools that developers can use to look at the DOM's structure.

-In Chrome, you can go to *View* > *Developer* > *Developer Tools* and click on the *Elements* panel to take a look at the DOM tree.
+In Chrome, you can go to *View* > *Developer* > *Developer Tools* and click on the *Elements* panel to view the DOM tree.

 ![](/assets/chapter5/developer.png)